Finite noncommutative geometries related to $F_p[x]$: Noncommutative geometry of and

 \section{Noncommutative geometry of $A_1$ and $A_2$}

-In this section we study $A_1,A_2$ in more detail, focussing on their noncommutative differential geometry and Fourier theory in the case of $A_1$.
-There are no significant proofs in this section but we rather we develop a geometric point of view on our finite-dimensional algebras.
+In this section we study $A_1,A_2$ in more detail, focussing on their Fourier theory and translation-invariant noncommutative differential geometry respectively.
+The aim is to obtain a fuller picture of these algebras as examples of the $A_d$ family.

+Fourier transform works on any finite-dimensional Hopf algebra $A$ equipped with (say) a right translation-invariant integral $\int:A\to k$ and another $\int:A^*\to k$ on its dual.
+Here $(\int\tens\int)(\exp)\ne 0$, where $\exp=e_a\tens f^a$ is the canonical coevaluation elements for the duality pairing defined by any basis $\{e_a\}$ of $A$ with dual basis $\{f^a\}$.
+Translation invariance means $(\int\tens\id)\Delta=1\int$.
+Fourier transform is then $\CF:A\to A^*$ defined by $\CF(f)=(\int e_a f)f^a$.
+The inverse is similar but with the Hopf algebra antipode, see \cite[Prop.~1.77]{Ma:book} for an exposition.
+Fourier transform is compatible with any translation-invariant differential calculus $\Omega^1$ and turns the translation-invariant differentials $\del^a$ with respect to a basis into right multiplication by the corresponding dual basis element $f^a$ in $A^*$.